 Provincial Government websites are a great resource for backcountry camping in Canada.
 For British Columbia, you might want to check out http://www.sitesandtrailsbc.ca

 Boondocking is free camping out in the boonies and is also called bush camping.
 The definition of BOONDOCKS: rough country filled with dense bush.

 Outside of the parks and away from recreation sites you can find many boondocking campsites and beautiful spots to put up for the night.

-If there is no outhouse near your camp spot, make sure to dig a hole for human waste, away from any water source.
-Grey water also goes in there.
-Make sure to fill the hole in with dirt before you leave the site.
+If there is no outhouse near your camp spot, dig a hole for human waste, away from any water source.
+Greywater also goes in there.
+Don’t forget to fill the hole in with dirt before you leave the site.

 Leave No Trace – Protecting, preserving and respecting the Canadian wilderness, and all of the lands should be the commitment of each visitor to this beautiful land.
 If you are fortunate to experience the delicate wilderness ecosystem of ours, please respect it.
 The love of the country and the desire to care for the environment is part of what we hope to share and pass on to visitors to Canada.
 As you travel through the wilderness be sure to see what’s around you and enjoy the incredible flora and fauna.

 The Walmart chain and some other supermarkets throughout Canada allow RV’s to use their parking lot for a one night stay free of charge.
 Walmarts located in Southern British Columbia have other policies.
 Therefore don’t’ forget to ask for the manager’s permission before settling in.